-We ship on Mondays & Tuesdays.
-Due to the heat & demands still placed on our carriers, we recommend 2nd Day or Next Day Air if your order is traveling more than 1 state away from North Carolina.
+All orders are shipped out on Mondays & Tuesdays.
+Due to the demands still being placed on our carriers, we recommend 2nd Day or Next Day Air if your order is traveling more than 1 state away from North Carolina.
 Thank you for your support!

 “What a ripoff.
 You should be ashamed, taking advantage of people in need.
 I hope you go out of business.” – Lenny, Coram, NY